sharonsun131/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+    There are 90,398 roles will need to be filled as the "silver tsunami" within the company.

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+    Since there are only 1,549 employees are eligible for the mentorship program, it seems that there are not enough qualified retirement-ready employees in the departments to mentor the next generation.
+### Future insight for the upcoming "silver tsunami".